Things to do in Melaka with Family

-Open Hours: 9am-6pm
+Open Hours: 9 am-6 pm

-The museum is built as a replica of a Portuguese ship called the Flor de la Mar, a boat that sank off the Strait of Malacca.
+The museum in Malacca is built as a replica of a Portuguese ship called the Flor de la Mar, a boat that sank off the Strait of Malacca.
 The replica ship is an impressive 34 meters high, 36 meters long and 8 meters wide.
 You get to climb aboard the ship and go to each section of the ship.
 The museum itself is built below deck and extends into the lower ground.

-It is a fascinating place to visit and my son enjoyed it immensely.
+It is a fascinating place to visit, and my son enjoyed it immensely.
 It is highly educational.
 You will learn about the different periods of colonization, from the Portuguese occupation (1509-1641) to the 150-year rule of the Dutch rule (1641-1795) to finally British rule in the 1800s.

 The historical significance of Melaka is due to its location.
 It is halfway between India and China.
 It formed a critical port in the spice trade.